Monitoring affordable housing delivery

 Local Government Ombudsman Investigation

 A Local Government Ombudsman investigation into affordable housing monitoring concluded in December 2022.
 Its purpose was to see if the council had set up an annual audit of monitoring affordable homes agreed in Section 106 legal agreements with planning application, and that the secured affordable homes continued to be let at target rent.
-The Ombudsman found in the council’s favour and the decision can be viewed here (external website).
+The Ombudsman found in the council’s favour.
+View the Ombudsman's decision

 A timeline of how much of each development should be affordable housing